jinglebiscuits/afterschool-cs-program/checklists-and-prep.md

 ### Instructor Prep and Checklists

 Quick picks
-- Language: JavaScript + p5.js Web Editor (`https://editor.p5js.org/`)
+- Language: JavaScript + p5.js on OpenProcessing Class (`https://openprocessing.org/class/101362#/`)
-- Backup: Python Turtle via Trinket/Replit if school blocks p5.js
+- Backup: Python Turtle via Trinket/Replit if OpenProcessing/p5.js is blocked
-- Storage: Keep each team’s code in separate p5.js sketches (named Section-Week-Team)
+- Storage: Keep each team’s code in separate class sketches (named Section-Week-Team)

 Accounts and access
-- Verify lab network allows `editor.p5js.org` and saving to local storage or student accounts.
+- Verify lab network allows `openprocessing.org` (and `editor.p5js.org` as fallback) and allows downloads of ZIP files.
-- Create a teacher account and a shared class folder/bookmarks.
+- Create/prepare your OpenProcessing Class; print join instructions or credential cards (see `openprocessing-join-instructions.md`).
 - Prepare a no‑login plan: starter files downloadable via QR code or short URL.
 - Allowlist typing sites (`https://monkeytype.com/`, `https://www.typingclub.com/`, `https://www.keybr.com/`, `https://www.nitrotype.com/`).
   - I like the typingclub, but I'm not sure if the videos will be easy for us to use.
 Something that doesn't require any audio and is self driven could be better.